akartamyshev/fe_atlas/README.md

-This is the supplementary materials for the article:
+This is the Supplementary materials for the article:
 A. I. Kartamyshev, S. V. Levchenko, D. A. Aksyonov, A. O. Boev.
 Atlas of heteroatomic chemical affinity in bcc Fe

 Content: